sadielbartholomew/cylc/doc/src/introduction/how-cylc-works.rst

 .. _fig-time-three:

 .. figure:: ../graphics/png/orig/timeline-three.png
    :align: center
-    :figclass: align-center

    Comparison of job schedules after a delay.
 Job schedules for the example suite after a delay of almost one whole forecast cycle point, when inter-cycle dependence is taken into account (above the time axis), and when it is not (below the time axis).
 The colored lines indicate the time that each cycle point is delayed, and normal "caught up" cycle points are shaded gray.

 .. _fig-time-two:

 .. figure:: ../graphics/png/orig/timeline-two.png
    :align: center
-    :figclass: align-center

    Optimal job schedule when all external data is available.
 Job schedules for the example suite in case study mode, or after a long delay, when the external driving data are available many cycle points in advance.
 Above the time axis is the optimal schedule obtained when the suite is constrained only by its true dependencies, as in :ref:`Figure X <fig-dep-two-linked>`, and underneath is the best that can be done, in general, when inter-cycle dependence is ignored.

 To further illustrate the potential benefits of proper inter-cycle dependency handling, :ref:`Figure X <fig-time-three>` shows an operational